-We spent the past seven days settling back into our normal routines.
+We spent the past eight days settling back into our normal routines.
 Dean working long hours, me puttering around the house.
 There were a few delights though:

 Getting texts from Clare on her westward train trip — the photo at the top is from her trip from somewhere in the Midwest.